munificent/craftinginterpreters/book/superclasses.md

 We pop the scope and discard the "super" variable after compiling the class body and its methods.
 That way, the variable is accessible in all of the methods of the subclass.
-It's a somewhat pointless optimization, but we only create the scope if there *is* a superclass clause.
-Thus we only need to close the scope if there is one.
+It's a somewhat pointless optimization, but we create the scope only if there *is* a superclass clause.
+Thus we need to close the scope only if there is one.

 To track that, we could declare a little local variable in `classDeclaration()`.
-But soon other functions in the compiler will need to know whether the surrounding class is a subclass or not.
+But soon, other functions in the compiler will need to know whether the surrounding class is a subclass or not.
 So we may as well give our future selves a hand and store this fact as a field in the ClassCompiler now.